gvwilson/sdxpy/src/interp/index.md

-We use [%g infix_notation "infix notation" %] like `1+2` for historical reasons in everyday life, but our programs use [%g prefix_notation "prefix notation" %]—i.e., they always put the operations' names first—to make the operations easier to find.
+We use [%g infix_notation "infix notation" %] like `1+2` for historical reasons in everyday life, but our interpreter uses [%g prefix_notation "prefix notation" %]—i.e., always puts the operations' names first—to make the operations easier to find.
 Similarly,
 we have special symbols for addition, subtraction, and so on for historical reasons, but our list representation doesn't distinguish between things like `+` and `abs`